What’s killing Big American Beer?

 AB InBev, the distributor of Budweiser, Bud Light, and Stella Artois, is trying to reposition its beers to fit the changing drinking environment.

-“Budweiser is the perfect beer for high-energy, premium party occasions such as Tomorrowland,” Brito said.
+“Budweiser is the perfect beer for high-energy, premium party occasions,” Brito said.

 Generational change